Computer chess: Opening book

-Chess engines, like human beings, may save processing time as well as select strong variations as expounded by the masters, by referencing an opening book stored in a disk database.
+Chess engines, like human beings, may save processing time as well as select variations known to be strong via referencing an opening book stored in a database.
 Opening books cover the opening moves of a game to variable depth, depending on opening and variation, but usually to the first 10-12 moves (20-24 ply).
-Since the openings have been studied in depth by the masters for centuries, and some are known to well into the middle game, the valuations of specific variations by the masters will usually be superior to the general heuristics of the program.
+In the early eras of computer chess, trusting variations studied in-depth by human grandmasters for decades was superior to the weak performance of mid-20th-century engines.
+And even in the contemporary era, allowing computer engines to extensively analyze various openings at their leisure beforehand, and then simply consult the results when in a game, speeds up their play.